Updated November 21, 2017

 On Amazon ECS, you can create a script to deploy tasks on each node.
 However, this behavior is not built into the service.

-On Container Engine, you can use a DaemonSet to run a copy of a specific pod on every node in a cluster.
+On GKE, you can use a DaemonSet to run a copy of a specific pod on every node in a cluster.
 When nodes are added or removed from the cluster, the DaemonSet automatically copies the pod to the new nodes or garbage collects the old nodes.
 When you delete the DaemonSet, the DaemonSet cleans up any pods it has created.

 Because Amazon ECS disks are host-specific, a container that relies on a given specific disk cannot be moved to a different host.